Fond du Lac County

 Secretary, Reporter, and Historian Forms

-All secretary minutes and reporter updates can be emailed to Tina Engelhardt at the UW-Extension office.
+All secretary minutes and reporter updates can be emailed to Tracy Keifenheim at the Extension Office.
 Information received by the 15th of each month will be highlighted in the Family Times 4-H Newsletter in the following month.

 - Secretary, Reporter, and Historian Record Book Cover